sdruskat/cffio/docs/index.md

 - creating a welcoming and inclusive **community**, where we work equitably and are valued, to help each other and achieve our goals; and
 - **advocating** for better software citation practice.

-This work is important because, when software is cited, 1) research software becomes part of the scholarly record, and 2) the people that create the software receive credit for their work.
-Citing software also creates provenance for research and enables reproducibility.
+This work is important because, when software is cited,

+1. research **software becomes part of the scholarly record**, and
+2. the people that create the software receive **credit** for their work.

+Citing software also creates **provenance** for research and enables **reproducibility**.

 ## Scope